Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 ## What is Fermat?
-[40 sec]

-Fermat is a P2P Network, a Framework and a set of APPs:

-The Fermat P2P Network interconnects mobile devices between each other in order to exchange information without needing to go through a centralized service.

-The Fermat Framework is like WordPress, but running on a mobile device or desktop computer instead of a server.
-Except that it is not intended for building web sites, but to build decentralized financial applications.

-The set APPs offers different products to end users (te permiten tener vos mismo el dinero / digital assets).
+Fermat is an Open Source Framework for developing P2P Android APPs.
+The system is open source and the framework is crypto currency and digital assets ready.

+It's like Wordpress running on an Android device.

-## Let's look at how it works: [45 sec]
+## Let's look at how it works:

 Developers build Fermat APPs re-using existing components and adding more components to the pool when needed.
 Developers own the components they build, meaning that they can attach a Micro-Use-License to each of them to later receive a stream of micro-payments from end users using APPs that needs those components.

-Any legacy financial service provider or bitcoin / blockchain company can also add their components in order to be re-used and their services consumed within the Fermat APPs ecosystem.
-This gives end users the freedom to decide where to hold their crypto currency and digital assets: at their own device or at third party financial service providers.

 ## What are the advantages of building Fermat APPs?
-[30 sec]

-* A revenue stream if guaranteed beause the framework itself enforces the licenses.
-* Cannot be censored or spied.
-* La posibilidad de que reutilicen tu componente y distribuyan tu negocio.
-* Be part of the largest open source project in the blockchain industry.
+* The biggest advantage is that you don't have to do it.
+There is already a network of developers working on the project that are happy to write the code for you or your company.
+* Your APP will be P2P meaning that it won't need to go through any third party to exchange information.
+It can still go to your back-end web services to acces your core systems.
+* Your APP can easily handle both crypto currency and digital assets.
+* Your APP can be cloned and re-used with a different look and feel but still going to your back-end services and by doing so, driving more adoption to your business.
+* Your APP can include for free a number of ready to use functionality just by re-using already built components.

-To learn the different ways to join the project, visit Fermat.org
+To learn more visit Fermat.org